JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7909 days**.

-And here is a just a random fact -  **In New York City there are 6,374.6 miles of streets**.
+And here is a just a random fact -  **In 1992, the Antarctic Ozone hole was larger than the continent of North America.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)